 When you have a newborn in the house, your entire world can get turned upside down.
 Sometimes it takes awhile to get into a new routine with your new baby.
 With the added stress that comes with the holiday season, you can start to feel like you’re just barely getting by.

-If you have a newborn in tow this holiday season, I’m going to share with you my secrets to surviving, and dare I say thriving, during the holidays with a new baby.
+If you have a newborn in tow this holiday season, I’m going to share with you my secrets to surviving, and dare I say thriving, the holidays with a new baby.